alexander-brett/alexander-brett.github.io/_posts/2014-09-16-XML-Validating-Regex.md

 }xs
 ~~~

 It happens that although this regex is a way of extracting data from an XML node, it also only matches valid XML, in a speedy way.
-You can see it in anger as an XML parser in [Node.pm](https://github.com/alexander-brett/xmlDiff.pm/blob/master/xmlDiff/Node.pm).